Nariman Irani

 Nariman A. Irani (? – 10 December 1977) was a Bollywood cinematographer and film producer.
-He is most known for producing Don (1978) made under his banner Nariman Films and for his work as cinematographer in Chhailla Babu (1977).
-He died in an accident, even before Don was even completed, eventually the film was a big hit and led to the Don film franchise.
+He is best known for producing Don (1978) made under his banner Nariman Films and for his work as cinematographer in Chhailla Babu (1977).
+He died in an accident before Don was completed; eventually the film was a big hit and led to the Don film franchise.